Common needs

 Connecticut's first Family Justice Center providing free, confidential, trauma-informed services for victims and survivors of domestic violence, sexual violence, human trafficking, and child abuse.
 Services include crisis counseling, safety planning, support groups, civil/legal advocacy, self-sufficiency services, and 24/7 crisis hotlines.
 Also operates Kathie's Place, a 15-bed emergency safe house for women and children fleeing abuse (up to 60 days).

-Need help finding mental health?
+Need additional help finding mental health?

 Call 211